Forest Management Plan frequently asked questions

 3. To maintain or improve forest health and enhance climate resilience.

-4. To deliver social and economic benefits through the provision of goods and services.
+4. To deliver social, cultural and economic benefits through the provision of goods and services.

-The draft plan was developed with the consideration of legislation, government policy, community feedback, and ecologically sustainable forest management principles and criteria.
+The plan was developed with the consideration of legislation, government policy, community feedback, and ecologically sustainable forest management principles and criteria.
+The plan was assessed by the independent Environmental Protection Authority under the Environmental Protection Act 1986.

-The final plan will be implemented using an adaptive management approach.
+The plan will be implemented using an adaptive management approach.

 Formal management partnerships between DBCA and Noongar Traditional Owners are an important aspect of how the plan will be implemented.
 These recognise the continuing connections that Noongar people have to the south-west forests and their cultural responsibilities to care for country.

-Full implementation of the management activities, as documented in the draft plan, would require a new and significant investment in forest management and conservation.
-The draft plan has been written so that many activities are ‘scalable’; that is activities do not have to be fully implemented, or not all activities need to be implemented, depending on the desired outcomes.
+Full implementation of the management activities, as documented in the plan, will require a new and significant investment in forest management and conservation.
+The plan has been written so that many activities are ‘scalable’; that is activities do not have to be fully implemented, or not all activities need to be implemented, depending on the desired outcomes.

 An end to native forest logging